-We met with many people at the #VoteNHS Roadshow at the Monument on Saturday – all very aware of the forthcoming election day.
-Many people were keen to share personal experiences regarding contact with NHS staff and treatment within the NHS.
+It was great to meet up with so many people at the #VoteNHS Roadshow at the Monument on Saturday – all very aware of the forthcoming election day – and many were keen to share personal experiences regarding their contact with the NHS.

-Five members of the public wrote down a personal message for our blog, copied here, word for word….
+Five members of the public write down a personal message for our blog, copied here, word for word….